Middle years BEd post-degree professional program (PDPP)

 - ENGL 146 and 147 with an average grade of B- or better.

-We accept courses that focus on the Canadian experience.
-For example:
+We accept courses that focus on the Canadian experience and cover topics taught in the BC elementary social studies.

 - CS 102 Introduction to Canadian Contemporary Issues